Physics of 1 keV line in X-ray binaries: Physics of the blend: Cloudy models

 \subsection{Emission lines from PIE}

-We utilized target-specific spectral energy distributions (SEDs) from Section \ref{data} to generate emission lines from PIE plasma for all five targets.
-These SEDs were utilized as radiation sources in \textsc{Cloudy}.
 Our investigation focused on understanding how Em$_{\rm blend}$ and Em$_{\rm left}$/Em$_{\rm right}$ vary with two key parameters: ionization parameter ($\xi$) and hydrogen column density ($N _{\rm H}$, ranging between log $N _{\rm H}$.
 This variation in Em$_{\rm blend}$ represents the alterations in the intensity of the 1 keV emission feature.
 The normalization of \( \text{Em}_{\text{blend}} \) is executed as follows: each value of \( \text{Em}_{\text{blend}} \) is scaled by dividing it by the maximum \( \text{Em}_{\text{blend}} \) observed within the same parameter space.
 This method ensures that \( \text{Em}_{\text{blend}} \) values are dimensionless, ranging from 0 to 1, thereby standardizing the data for comparative analysis across different parameter sets.
 Specifically, as Em$_{\rm blend}$ approaches 1 , it indicates a stronger 1 keV emission feature, whereas Em$_{\rm blend}$ $\ll$ 1 signifies a diminished 1 keV emission feature.
 In Figure \ref{fig:em2}, we depicted the variation of Em$_{\rm left}$/Em$_{\rm right}$ with log $\xi$ and log $N _{\rm H}$.
 We used the same logarithmic grids described earlier in section \ref{emisspie} to explore these variations.

 In Figure \ref{fig:abs1}, we presented the variation of Abs$_{\rm blend}$ with log $\xi$ and log $N _{\rm H}$.
 This ratio, Abs$_{\rm left}$/Abs$_{\rm right}$, characterizes the shift in the location of the 1 keV absorption residuals.
 A ratio exceeding 1 signifies a more pronounced absorption residual to the left of the central emission feature, whereas a ratio below 1 indicates a more pronounced dip on the right.
 This ratio captures the variability in the centroid of the absorption residuals.